dougdesigner/mags/README.md

         "ItemsPath": "$.dates",
         "MaxConcurrency": 10,
     ```
-3. Provide the specific date range where data collection needs to be repeated
+3. Provide the specific date range where data collection needs to be repeated in the lambda function code.

 This recovery mechanism ensures you can efficiently address any gaps in your historical data collection without reprocessing the entire date range.